CMDRMark/sumup-task/README.md

 Initially that was not the case, but to ensure that the tests will work on any machine, the registered users files will be empty.

 That's why some fixtures might have a bit too complicated logic due to the limitation of test server.

+Because of that some test data for invalid login/signup scenarios is stored in the [invalid_data](test_data/invalid_data) folder are not correct and need to be updated manually.

 ## Known Issues
 ### Check the issues here: [Bugs and Issues.md](Bugs%20and%20Issues.md)